Neuroscience Clinical Trial Experience

 Premier Thought Leadership

-Senior Vice President, Clinical Development Services, & Global Head of Neuroscience
+SVP, Clinical Development Services, & Global Head of Neuroscience

 Dr. Armstrong’s primary therapeutic and operational expertise has had a specific emphasis on psychiatric indications such as ADHD, schizophrenia, mood disorders, ASD, eating disorders, substance use disorders and PTSD as well as neurological conditions such as Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, epilepsy and stroke.